Deploy an information protection solution with Microsoft Purview

 Restrict access to content by using sensitivity labels to apply encryption

-Sensitivity labels are supported for Microsoft 365 Word, Excel, PowerPoint, Outlook, and containers that include SharePoint and OneDrive sites, and Microsoft 365 groups.
+Sensitivity labels are supported for Microsoft 365 Word, Excel, PowerPoint, Outlook, Teams meetings, and also containers that include SharePoint and OneDrive sites, and Microsoft 365 groups.
 Use a combination of labeling methods such as manual labeling, automatic labeling, a default label, and mandatory labeling.

 |Manage sensitivity labels in Office apps